 About Diana L. Eck

-DIANA L. ECK was raised Methodist but later embraced Hindu, Muslim and Buddhist beliefs about spirituality.
-She earned a B.A. in religious studies at Smith College in 1967.
-Today, Eck is a professor of comparative religion and Indian studies at Harvard.
-She is also the director of the Pluralism… More about Diana L. Eck
+Diana L. Eck was raised Methodist but later embraced Hindu, Muslim, and Buddhist beliefs about spirituality.
+She earned a BA in religious studies at Smith College in 1967.
+Nine years later, she earned a Ph.D. at Harvard in the Comparative Study of Religion.
+Today, Eck is a… More about Diana L. Eck

 Published by Knopf Jun 05, 2013| 432 Pages| ISBN 9780307832955